 The solutions to pit bull separation anxiety reduction are far from cruel.
 The opposite is quite true in fact.
 By showing your dog that he can’t have everything he wants when he wants it, you are asserting your alpha dog position in the pack.
 This helps your dog to feel safe and relaxed in the knowledge that you have things under control and that there is no reason for them to feel that anxiety.
 This is good for you and it is good for the dog–a win-win.

 Pit Bull Separation Anxiety Training

 When your Pitbull becomes too reliant on you he may become very upset or distressed when you leave him alone.
-This could be a sign of separation anxiety and may result in your dog displaying inappropriate behaviour.
+This could be a sign of separation anxiety and may result in your dog displaying inappropriate behavior.
 This doesn’t mean your Pit Bull is being bad, he may just be trying to communicate his fear and anxiety.
-With a little dog separation anxiety training you will be able to calm his worries and prevent him from getting worked up and misbehaving when he’s left alone.
+With a little pitbull separation anxiety training you will be able to calm his worries and prevent him from getting worked up and misbehaving when he’s left alone.

 Desensitize Him to Leaving Signals

 Your Pit Bull is smart and can understand what certain signals mean.
 When you grab his food bowl, he may get excited knowing that it’s meal time.
 He probably runs to the door with his tail wagging when you pick up his leash.
 He also knows that when you grab your keys, shoes, or coat, you plan on leaving him alone.
 If he starts getting worked up and whines or jumps up on you when you try to leave, some dog separation anxiety training may be needed.

 You can get him used to the clues of leaving your house by picking up your keys and walking around with them, but not going anywhere.
 Put your shoes or coat on at random times in the day and just walk around in them for awhile.
 Disassociating these actions from the act of leaving will eventually make him much calmer for the times that you actually do leave your house.